NickDeno/Chadder-SocialMediaProject/README.md

 # Chadder Social Media Project

-Chadder, named after Twitter, is a social media-like app built with JavaFX.
+Chadder, named after Twitter, is an OOP class-based offline social media-like app built with JavaFX.
+Since this is an offline program, it can only be run by the user locally.
 This was my final project submission for my CSE218-Data Structures and Algorithms Suffolk County Community College class in Fall 2022.

 ## Objectives

-The primary objective of this project was to:
  * Utilize the best and most efficient data structures for different tasks
- * Reading and writing data onto the computer
+ * Read and write data onto the computer
+ * Implement basic design patterns
- * Implementing design patterns and data persistance
+ * Implement data persistance
  * Create a GUI interface using JavaFX/SceneBuilder to simulate a social media app
+ * Use CSS to style GUI

 Additionally, it was an oppurtunity to work on a larger scale project, practice writing efficent code, and organizing code in a best practice way.